PUJITHA-BOLLAM/Internship_application_website/README.md

 # Internship Application Website
+  Website for Internship Application

-    Internship Application Website,a website to apply for an internship.Started my frontend journey by learning HTML,CSS,JAVSCRIPT and to apply these skills on something I have a Internship application website.
+    Internship Application Website,a website to apply for an internship.Started my frontend journey by learning HTML,CSS,JAVSCRIPT and to apply these skills on something I have created a Internship application website.

    ## Tools Used
    - HTML